The garlic herb butter we can’t live without 😍

 How to Use Garlic Butter

-- Pasta – Add a touch of lemon zest and juice to make an incredibly easy pasta sauce.
-It’s also delicious on gnocchi.
+On pasta: Add a touch of lemon zest and juice for the easiest pasta sauce you’ll ever make.
+It’s also delicious tossed with gnocchi.

 Tap stars to rate!